szetumer/cloud_levelup_pkg/README.md

 In this level, you will download this program and check that you have an azure account. cd into the package file, then do the following:

 ```
-.\venv\Scripts\activate <OR> source ./venv/bin/activate
+.\winvenv\Scripts\activate <OR> source ./iosvenv/bin/activate
 pytest tests\config_tests.py
 ```

 All tests should pass.
 Simple.

-## Level 1: Setting Up an Azure Subscription
+## Level 1: Setting Up an Azure Subscription, Resource Group, and Some Storage
+In this level, you will
+- create a subscription
+- create a resource group
+- create a storage account

-In this level, you will need to figure out how to configure your azure environment and set it up so that it can work for you.
-This will require an azure account.
+You will need to figure out how to configure your azure environment and set it up so that it can work for you.
 Get comfortable with these commands:
 ```
-az login
-az logout
+az <login|logout>
 az ad signed-in-user show
 az account list
+az group <create|list>
+az storage account list
 ```
-After you explore these commands and get successful output, make sure that you have all required components by running `pytest tests\after_login_tests.py`.
-These should all pass after you are logged in.
+Don't worry about using the cli to create a resource group or a storage account.
+Use the webportal for that.
+After you explore these commands and get successful output, make sure that you have all required components by running `pytest tests\setup_tests.py`.
+These should all pass after you have your subscription used up.
+You will need to set up a resource group and a storage account, the latter associated with the former.
+- Nothing in this level should cost money.
+- Observe which features are associated with which attribute/object.

+## Level 2: More Storage and Understanding Costs
+NOTE: you will start to incur costs with this level!
+If you do not have a free account and do not want to pay anything then you should not go on to this level or subsequent levels.